SAS doctors acting up

 If you are acting up, you should take up the title of the role you are fulfilling.
 By taking this title you are gaining seniority and a level of clearance and recognition you need to fulfil the full range of duties and responsibilities the role requires.

-If it is not a long term or more substantive appointment it is appropriate to be titled as ‘acting’ associate specialist, for example.
+If it is not a long term or more substantive appointment it is appropriate to be titled as ‘acting’ specialist, for example.

 Remuneration when acting up